In Honor of CSSW Student Susan Chuang

 We have created this page for sharing memories of MSW student Susan Chuang along with supportive words for Susan’s family and our community.
 If you would like to leave a tribute, please post it as a comment.

 A beloved member of Columbia University’s School of Social Work community, MSW student Susan Chuang, passed away on April 6, 2020, due to complications from infection with COVID-19.

-Known for her many roles—besides being a part-time graduate student, she was also a wife and mother, an attorney, and a community volunteer—Susan left her mark on our School through her thoughtful contributions to her classes, the passion she showed for the social work profession, and her dedication to the clients she served at her field placements.
+Known for her many roles—besides being a part-time graduate student, she was also a wife and mother, an attorney, and a community volunteer—Susan left her mark on our School through her thoughtful contributions to her classes, the passion she showed for the social work profession, and her dedication to the clients she served at her practicum placements.

 “There are no words to describe the pain and loss we feel,” said Dean Melissa Begg.
 “Susan was such a bright light—always thoughtful, loving, and gracious to all around her.
 She was driven to help those in need, without waiting to be asked.
 She was a devoted spouse and mom and a true social work advocate.”

 “Susan went to great lengths to ensure her clients’ needs were met which was done with utmost professionalism and creativity,” said her first-year advisor, Laurie Sands.
 “She had a special way of engaging with the children and their parents and was a fierce advocate.
 She will be sadly missed in this profession.”

 According to Donna D’Andrea, Susan’s final-year advisor: “Susan will always be remembered as a kind, compassionate and highly intelligent student.
 She was conscientious and hard working.
 She appreciated the true meaning of social work, whereby she gave of herself to help the most vulnerable in our society.”